Kris-Nale314/Kris-Nale314/README.md

 ## 👋 About Me

-AI strategist and technologist with 20+ years of experience driving transformative solutions across federal and enterprise environments.
-I bridge the gap between complex technologies and real-world value, specializing in AI governance, strategic implementation, and building systems that evolve responsibly.
+### 🚀 AI Strategy | Governance | Collaboration

+Data scientist who fell into consulting and working at the intersection of emerging tech and business value.
+I’m not a software developer, but I love to build and experiment with new technologies, techniques, and frameworks to stay on top of the crazy world of AI.
+I focus on helping organizations design, build, and deploy AI systems that can adapt and evolve while fostering collaboration to drive innovation.

 > "I believe in building AI systems that adapt, evolve, and create tangible value while remaining ethically grounded."